redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-3/README.md

 ```

-## Update to a new Docker image from an old one
+## Update to a new VNC Docker image from an old one

 This is needed when updating to a new Docker image from an ***older*** one.